vmchale/tin-summer/README.md

 ### Cargo

-If your platform doesn't have binaries, get [cargo](https://rustup.rs/).
+If your platform doesn't have binaries, or you just want to build from source, get [cargo](https://rustup.rs/).
 Then:

 ```bash
  $ cargo install tin-summer